warden-protocol/wardenprotocol/SETUP.md

 #### Sepolia Relayer

-If you want to broadcast a transaction that was requested, signed and published via Fusionchain, take a look at the [relayer-eth](./relayer-eth/README.md) directory.
+If you want to broadcast a transaction that was requested, signed and published via Warden Protocol, take a look at the [relayer-eth](./relayer-eth/README.md) directory.